-The Township is responsible for protecting our municipal water system from pollutants and contaminates.
-As a result, Council adopted the Cross Connection By-law in 2007 that requires that homeowners to install, test and maintain annually all backflow preventers on their water services.
+The Township is responsible for protecting our municipal water system from pollutants and contaminants.
+As a result, in 2007, Council adopted the Cross Connection By-law, 2007.87, which requires that industrial, commercial, institutional, agricultural, or multi-residential buildings install, test, and maintain all backflow preventers on their water services annually.

-A cross connection is defined as ‘any actual or potential connection between a potable water supply or system and any source of pollution or contamination.”
-Any cross-connections that are not protected again backflow (a flowing back or reversal of the normal direction of flow) are potentially a dangerous source of contamination.
-When backflow occurs through an unprotected cross-connection, contaminants can enter the municipal water system.
-This results in serious health effects.
+A cross connection is defined as 'any actual or potential connection between a potable water supply or system and any source of pollution or contamination.'
+Any cross-connections that are not protected against backflow (a flowing back or reversal of the normal direction of flow) are potentially dangerous sources of contamination.
+When backflow occurs through an unprotected cross-connection, contaminants can enter the municipal water system, resulting in serious health effects.

 Who is affected?